burggraf/javascript-require-for-supabase/README.md

 # javascript-require-for-supabase
 Import node js modules into plv8 postgresql

+## Quick Syntax:

+const module_name = require(<url-or-module-name>, <autoload>);
+where
+*url-or-module-name* either the public url of the node js module or a module name you've put into the plv8_js_modules table manually.
+*autoload* (optional) is a boolean:  true if you want this module to be loaded automatically when the plv8 extension starts up, otherwise false

 ## Make writing Postgreqsql modules fun again
 Can you write JavaScript in your sleep?
 Me too.
 Can you write PlpgSql queries to save your life?
 Me either.